 Tinkerbell

-She is a Percheron and was born on the farm on February 3rd 2009
+was a Percheron and was born on the farm on February 3rd 2009.
+She passed in 2022

 Charlie